Difference Between Sumo Logic vs Splunk

 - Sumo logic has limited functionalities in Search operations.

 - Splunk enables users to design customized dashboards, charts, app widgets, tables and extensions using Splunk dashboard editor or develop their own XML scripts.
-Splunk provides users a variety of visualization features to make monitoring and log management a simple and great experience.
+Splunk provides users with various visualization features to make monitoring and log management a simple and great experience.

-- Splunk maintains its own app store by name Splunkbase, containing 600 apps and plugins.
-Splunk is way ahead over its competitors in the App store aspect.
+- Splunk maintains its own app store by the name Splunkbase, containing 600 apps and plugins.
+Splunk is way ahead of its competitors in the App store aspect.
 These apps can be used simply to extract the data or design the dashboard.

 - No of Apps in Sumo logic may not match with App rich Splunk.
 But still, it has few apps to monitor the performance.

-- Due to it big data management capability, Splunk offers a good amount of scalability in handling log data.
+- Due to its big data management capability, Splunk offers a good amount of scalability in handling log data.
 Any number of servers can be added on the fly without much difficulty.
-The distributed file system has independent index servers and search end servers to be set up and allow up to 48 users to search 300 GB data a day.
+The distributed file system has independent index servers and searches end servers to be set up and allow up to 48 users to search 300 GB of data a day.

 - Sumo logic handles lower levels of users.

-- Splunk simply stores the data and allow users to do the modeling dynamically during run time.
+- Splunk simply stores the data and allow users to do the modelling dynamically during run time.

 - Models need to be frozen upfront in sumo logic.

 Comparison Table of Sumo Logic vs Splunk